appacademy/jump-start/jumpstart-files/part2/booleans_and_comparators_readings.md

 ### Boolean Methods

 Rubyists customarily name "boolean methods" with a question mark at the end.
 A "boolean method" is just a method whose return value is either `true` or `false`.
-Some examples of built-in methods include:
+Some examples of built-in boolean methods include:

   ```ruby
     5.even?                    # ==> false